 HC 1670 TUNGSTEN

-The Directional High Chrome entry-level Anisotropic Global spec Tungsten wear plate is a specific purpose of wear plate to increase life cycle over traditional chrome carbide wear plate.
-More suited to fixed plant for HIGH WEAR ABRASION with MEDIUM to LOW IMPACT applications.
+The Directional Anisotropic Global spec Tungsten wear plate is a specific purpose of wear plate to increase life cycle over traditional chrome carbide wear plate.
+Suited for fixed plant for HIGH WEAR ABRASION with MEDIUM to LOW IMPACT applications.
 The matrix structure is an Austenitic high chrome carbide saturation of more than 35% of chrome, which meets the ASTM G65-04 dry sand rubber wheel test of fewer than 0.15 grams loss.

 Wear Plate Specifications